bcgov/unity-ai/README.md

 The Docker setup uses nginx to proxy API requests, eliminating CORS issues.
 For development, ensure the backend allows CORS from localhost:4200.

 ### Schema Embedding
 Run `python main.py g` after any database schema changes to re-embed the schema for better query generation.
+This stores vector embeddings in PostgreSQL using the pgvector extension.

 For Docker: `docker-compose exec backend python main.py g`